bernardgut/MLTools/README.md

 - A Multi-Layer Perceptron performing Stochastic Gradient descent optimization on a Logistic Error function.
 - A Sequential minimal optimization Support Vector Machine algorithm.

-We then apply both solutions to the MNIST dataset and compare the results.
+We apply both solutions to the MNIST dataset and compare the results.